-TAMPA, FLA. - TAMPA, Fla.
+TAMPA, Fla.
 (WTSP) -- The state legislature’s push to increase the influence of charter schools under the Schools of Hope program has caused lots of controversy among districts across the state.

 This is despite its offer to give some failing schools an additional $2,000 per student.